terraform-google-modules/terraform-google-kubernetes-engine/docs/upgrading_to_v12.0.md

 ### ASM module

-- GKE Hub functionality has been removed from ASM module and is now available as a seperate [Hub submodule](https://github.com/terraform-google-modules/terraform-google-kubernetes-engine/tree/master/modules/hub).
+- GKE Hub functionality has been removed from ASM module and is now available as a separate [Hub submodule](https://github.com/terraform-google-modules/terraform-google-kubernetes-engine/tree/master/modules/hub).
 - This is destructive and will result in the destruction and reapplication of cluster registration and optional SA.

 ```diff